 To some extent, this hasn’t changed.
-True, agencies focused on health are using modern tactics to spread the word about the industry.
-An ever-changing audience, however, requires understanding the desired health consumer experience.
-This includes using content marketing, social media and digital marketing in their marketing strategy.
-But the heart of any healthcare branding campaign remains the search for brand messages which deliver effective brand positioning to communicate the desired consumer experience.
+True, agencies are using modern tactics to spread the word about the health industry.
+This includes using content marketing, social media marketing and digital marketing in their strategy.
+But the heart of any healthcare branding campaign remains the search for brand messages which leverage effective brand positioning to communicate the desired consumer experience.
 What words will drive healthcare consumers to action?

 This is especially important for topics related to healthcare, because the stakes are high.
 Strategic, effective advertising and marketing can help improve a person’s quality of life.
 If it convinces someone to take action, like a woman getting her first mammogram, an advertising campaign or healthcare branding statement can even save lives.

 LAVIDGE has commissioned a survey of consumers throughout the Southwest to take some of the conjecture out of health marketing messaging.
 Rather than guessing what will appeal to healthcare consumers, we asked them.
 The results, as shown in the chart above, are telling.